powerlim2/analytics_interviews/README.md

 ### Simple Math

 1. Find all integer values in X that satisfies an inequality equation.
-2. Calculate the probability you will receive a second interview given you felt good at your first interview?
+2. What's the probability of having a second interview given that you felt good at your first interview?

 ### Linux Commands